How to Become a Sailors and Marine Oilers in Georgia

 Obtain Georgia licensure or certification

 Georgia may require specific licensing or professional certification for sailors and marine oilerss.
-Requirements vary by state — contact the Georgia Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Georgia Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Georgia

-Georgia employs 100 sailors and marine oilers.
+Georgia employs 80 sailors and marine oilers.
+The highest concentrations are in Savannah.

 Sailors and Marine Oilers salary range in Georgia